A MESSAGE

 Pastor Karl

 At the current time St. Mark's does not have a full-time pastor.
 Pastor Kevin's last service with St. Mark's was September 15, 2024.
 The transition team, consisting of members of both St. Mark's and St. John's, have completed the short profile for a new pastor.
-The profile has been submitted to the Penn Southeast Conference of the United Church of Christ and will eventually be available online for perspective candidates for pastor.
+The profile has been submitted to the Penn Southeast Conference of the United Church of Christ and has been made available online for perspective candidates for pastor.
 In the meantime, worship services are being conducted by the church's former pastor (1986--2006) Karl W. Jones and lay minister Jennie Strauch.

 OUTREACH